Free South Dakota Arrests, Criminal Records & Probation Search

 2. Having a Bond Posted—This option is taken by majority of defendants due to the bail amount being too high and involved enlisting a professional surety bondsperson.
 The bail bond company is in the business for profit and will typically charge the defendant 10%-20% of the total bond amount which is nonrefundable.

-The defendant will be on contract with the company to attend all court hearings as they work to pay full the amount.
+The defendant will be on contract with the company to attend all court hearings as they work to pay the full amount.
 This list details licensed Active Bail Bonds Producers in South Dakota and the zip codes they operate in.3

 A screenshot showing the list of licensed active bail bond producers in South Dakota and the counties they operated in.